What to Expect

 Special Needs and Hearing Assistance

 We welcome visitors with special needs.
-All of our facility is handicap accessible and we provide a special equipping hour class for developmentally disabled youth and adults.
+All of our facility is handicap accessible.

-We have installed a Hearing Loop in the sanctuary to assist those with hearing loss hear more clearly during services.
+Hearing Loops are installed in both the sanctuary and fellowship hall to assist those with hearing loss hear more clearly during services.
 A Hearing Loop is an assistive listening system that transmits sound directly into ones’ hearing aids or cochlear implants rather than depending on sound coming from the loudspeakers.
 To receive the Loop signal, manually activate your T-coil or telephone setting on your hearing aid or cochlear implant.
 If you don’t know if you have a T-coil or if yours is properly programmed, consult with your audiologist or hearing aid professional.
 If you don’t wear hearing aids, ask to use a Loop receiver to receive the sound.